johnathanvman/F6/index.md

 						}else if(unit(s[2]).Negative){
 							Entrys[Entrys.length-1] += " CSUB only lays frozen, Blanketed in the wings of the other girl.
 As she's fingered relentlessly she tries to hold herself back from cumming, clearly knowing what's to follow!
 Despite her efforts, soon she's moaning and covered in sweat.
 She stops resisting and screams out as the mind-blowing climax overwhelms her body!
 Even knowing what's next, she still smiles in her afterglow."
 						}else if(unit(s[2]).Funny || unit(s[2]).Slutty){
 							Entrys[Entrys.length-1] += " CSUB twists around and sits straddling the other girl.
-She grabs both of her winged arms and spreads them open, pinning the batgirl to the ground.
+She grabs both of her winged arms and spreads them open, pinning the batgirl to the GROUND.
 CDOM looks surprised at being dominated by the other girl so unexpectedly.
 CSUB tells the bat it's rude to play with her food.
 While keeping the bats hands away from her folds, she starts to grind them against the girls stomach.
 CDOM blushes as a wet streak forms along her belly where the SUBRACE rubs.
 Sweat starts dripping onto the Batgirl as SUB grows closer to climax.
 She's exhausted when she cums, and collapses onto the batgirl.
 They share a weak kiss before the SUBRACE tilts her head away."
 						}else{
 							Entrys[Entrys.length-1] += " Blanketed in the wings of the batgirl, SUB squirms and wiggles as her clitoris is stimulated relentlessly."
 						}